Date: 2 January 2016. Getting Betsy

 living and plan your next adventure.
 Ours was comfy.
 The loveseat

 (above in corner) was a hide-a-bed for when guests came.
-It wasn't
+It was not

 begin to stink.